dimakiss/screenshot-cropper/README.md

 # screenshot-cropper
-screenshot cropper is simple to screen shooter that crop the screenshot based on your mouse clicks
+screenshot cropper is simple to screen shooter that crop the screenshot based on your mouse clicks.\
+Was made to make screenshotting more efficient

 ## Install Requirements
 ```